getml/reflect-cpp/docs/supported_formats/avro.md

 # Avro

-For Avro support, you must also include the header `<rfl/avro.hpp>` and link to the `avro-c` library (https://avro.apache.org/docs/1.6.3/api/c/index.html).
+For Avro support, you must also include the header `<rfl/avro.hpp>` and link to the [avro-c](https://avro.apache.org/docs/1.11.1/api/c/) library.
+Furthermore, when compiling reflect-cpp, you need to pass `-DREFLECTCPP_AVRO=ON` to cmake.

 Avro is a schemaful binary format.
 This sets it apart from most other formats supported by reflect-cpp, which are schemaless.